 - The possibility effect results in highly unlikely (low probability) events being given more weight than they justify.
 This helps explain the attractiveness of both gambling and insurance policies that cover unlikely events (e.g. extended warranties).

 - The certainty effect leads to events that are almost certain being given less weight than their probability justifies.

 - Indeed, research shows that unlikely events (1% to 2% probability) are over weighted by a factor of 4.
 However, for an almost certain event the difference is even larger.
 In experiments a 2% chance of not winning was given a weighting of 13% (or an 87.1% chance of winning).

 - Where the odds of an event are very small (e.g. around 0.001% or less) people become almost completely indifferent to variations in levels of risk.
 Rather emotional factors and how a risk is framed are the key drivers of how people react to these levels of risk.
 This explains why after a terrorist attack there tends to be more focus on whether insurances cover such risks even though the level of risk (to an individual) remains extremely low.
 It also helps to explain why people are often too willing to bet on extreme events happening.

 “When the top prize is very large, ticket buyers appear indifferent to the fact that their chance of winning is minuscule.”
 Daniel Khaneman, Thinking, fast and slow

 - Kahneman also found evidence that rich and vivid descriptions of an outcome (e.g. the lifestyle of a lottery winner) helps to reduce the impact of probabilities.
-In particular he found that people are more heavily influenced (in terms of weighting of probabilities) if an event is described by using frequencies (e.g. the number of people) than by abstract concepts such as chance or risk.
+In particular he found that people are more heavily influenced (in terms of weighting of probabilities) if an event uses frequencies (e.g. the number of people) rather than abstract concepts such as chance or risk.

 RISK AND NARROW FRAMING: